allthroughthenight/allthroughthenight.github.io/_posts/2024-09-01-the-network-strikes-back.md

 ![]({{site.baseurl}}/assets/2024-09-01-the-network-strikes-back/openwrt-luci-login.png)

 At this point I'm worried that our router was hacked and our network got pwned, explaining the other intermitent internet issues.
-A google reverse image search of the login portal showed it's an OpenWRT's login page.
+A Google image search of the login portal showed it's an OpenWRT's login page.
 Thinking back to my [last usage of OpenWRT]({{site.baseurl}}/2022/04/01/no-more-networking.html), I thought I flashed the partition with the OEM firmware, so this puzzled me.

 Their page to [uninstall OpenWRT](https://openwrt.org/faq/uninstall_openwrt_back_to_stock) directs to ther [table of hardware](https://openwrt.org/toh/start) and [back to original firmware](https://openwrt.org/docs/guide-user/installation/generic.uninstall) about writing directly with `dd`.
 Neither page inspired confidence, but the second page had a [section at the bottom](https://openwrt.org/docs/guide-user/installation/generic.uninstall#via_bootloader) that links to reinstalling the OEM firmware via the GUI.
 Which is really just [installing it normally](https://openwrt.org/docs/guide-user/installation/generic.flashing), which then leads back to their [table of hardware](https://openwrt.org/toh/start), which finally brought me to the page for my [Linksys WRT1900AC](https://openwrt.org/toh/linksys/wrt1900ac) (phew).